TechGrounds-Cloud8/cloud8-yismailmo/02_Linux_1/Linux01.md

 ls list iems in a directory

-cd .. to go back to home directory
+cd .. to move one level up to previous directory

 SSH  or Secure Shell enables two computers to communicate securely